sasha-kap/CV-to-Maps/README.md

 ![map](./Images/QGIS_Map.png)

+Per analysis included in the notebook, in my particular case I ended up with 13 water towers tagged in the OSM database that had at least one video frame geolocated within 300 meters of that tower.

 6. **Object detection/image segmentation**

 I first used [VIA (VGG Image Annotator)](http://www.robots.ox.ac.uk/~vgg/software/via) to annotate water tower images available for academic research and education purposes from the [Places365](http://places2.csail.mit.edu/download.html) dataset.
 Places contains more than 10 million images comprising 400+ unique scene categories.
 The dataset features 5000 to 30,000 training images per class, consistent with real-world frequencies of occurrence.
 Using convolutional neural networks (CNN), Places dataset allows learning of deep scene features for various scene recognition tasks, with the goal to establish new state-of-the-art performances on scene-centric benchmarks.